 The following is written as information only.
-UKHAS don't advise the use of Hydrogen in balloon flights and the following in no way constitutes any form of accurate legal advice.
+The following in no way constitutes any form of accurate legal advice.
 If you choose to use Hydrogen the onus is on you to research the implications and take appropriate safety measures both for yourself personally and the general public.

 Paragraphs quoted from external sources have references next to them.